 Another tool that can be used to is the Systenance Index.dat file analyzer which works similarly except that here the Index.dat file is analyzed.
 Like above, you will get a list of index.dat files which show all the links that you have visited.
 Select the correct Index.dat file, sometimes more than one file, and restore it.
 Name the files before restoring.

-If you are use Google Chrome Backup then you use it to recover deleted history.
+If you are using Google Chrome Backup then you use it to recover deleted history.
 It is a free tool that creates backup for Chrome profiles.
 It saves history, passwords etc. If you want to recover deleted data from storage devices like a memory card, external hard disks, or a USB flash drive then you can also check out fat data recovery software.